 There are over 600 youth hostels throughout Japan in both urban and rural areas.
 Reservations well in advance are advisable, particularly during spring and summer.
-Facilities vary between hostels, and it’s best to check in advance about sleeping and bathing arrangements, and curfews.
-Privately-operated backpacker hostels which cater to international visitors are also becoming more common in major cities.
-Their rates are competitive, and they usually provide a lot of free information on local attractions.
+Facilities vary between hostels, and it's best to check in advance about sleeping and bathing arrangements and curfews.
+Privately operated backpacker hostels that cater to international visitors are also becoming more common in major cities.
+Their rates are competitive, and they usually provide free information on local attractions.

 Capsule hotels are a fun and economical option and are becoming more popular with budget travellers.
-Each capsule is basically just a compact sleeping space, on sex-segregated floors, but many have hi-tech consoles with television, internet and mobile phone recharging facilities.
+Each capsule is basically just a compact sleeping space, on sex-segregated floors, but many have hi-tech consoles like television, internet and mobile phone charging facilities.
 Luggage is stored in a locker, and bathing facilities are usually shared.